Do you feel as though you’ve exhausted your methods for garnering new leads? If so, it’s time to turn to LinkedIn (www.linkedin.com).

 Target and re-target how you want using Matched Audiences.

-LinkedIn’s Matched Audiences give you complete control over who you reach with paid campaigns.
+LinkedIn’s Matched Audiences gives you complete control over who you reach with paid campaigns.
 You’re able to upload a list of up to 300,000 contacts for LinkedIn to comb through and match with existing users (whom you can then target).

 You can also re-target your website visitors via LinkedIn.
 Here’s how: Include the URLs for specific landing pages your potential leads visit.
 You’ll need to do some lightweight coding on your website and install a LinkedIn-provided insight tag.